 Up to this point, support for EDNS has not been uniform across service providers and products.
 Workarounds kept services up and running, but introduced problems of their own.
 Over time, the technical costs became untenable.

 This is why a number of companies which provide DNS software and DNS services are ending support for EDNS workarounds.
 The companies designated February 1, 2019 as DNS Flag Day.
 The website for this campaign includes a test that lets you see whether your domain is affected by these changes.

 What BlueCat customers need to know

 BlueCat is fully prepared for DNS Flag Day.
-BlueCat DNS Servers (both DNS Integrity and DNS Edge) will continue to function as normal.
+BlueCat DNS servers (both DNS Integrity and DNS Edge) will continue to function as normal.

 During numerous validation tests with customers, we found that testing can identify issues that are not directly related to the DNS server.
 For instance, network delays or rate limiting policies can incorrectly be flagged as EDNS compliance issues.
 We advise customers to validate the results using UDP packets larger than 512 bytes for network routes that include BlueCat DNS servers.

 This ISC blog has additional recommendations which can help administrators identify the source of potential issues.
-In particular, we recommend checking the configurations of network appliances such as F5 and Checkpoint products - both have published articles with guidance (F5 here, Checkpoint here) on how to address potential concerns.
+In particular, we recommend checking the configurations of network appliances such as F5 and Checkpoint products.
+Both have published articles with guidance (F5 here, Checkpoint here) on how to address potential concerns.

-BlueCat Customer Care is available to address any concerns surrounding DNS Flag Day.
+In the meantime, BlueCat Customer Care is available to address any concerns surrounding DNS Flag Day.
 Feel free to contact us with any questions you might have.